jdwilson4/multi-node2vec/README.md

 - --walk_length [n]        : Length of each random walk for identifying multilayer neighborhoods.
 Default is 100.
 - --window_size [w]        : Size of context window used for Skip Gram optimization.
 Default is 10.
 - --n_samples [samples]    : Number of times to sample a layer.
 Default is 1.
+- --thresh [thresh]		   : Threshold for converting a weighted network to an unweighted one.
+All weights less than or equal to thresh will be considered 0 and all others 1.
+Default is 0.5.
+Use None if the network is unweighted.
 - --w2v_workers [workers]  : Number of parallel worker threads.
 Default is 8.
 - --rvals [layer walk prob]: The unnormalized walk probability for traversing layers.
 Default is .25.
 - --pvals [return prob]    : The unnormalized walk probability of returning to a previously seen node.
 Default is 1.